 Nostalgic Warehouse’s annual sales to Amazon are less than $5 million, which is a sizable chunk of its annual business, O’Neall says.
 It also wholesales its products to merchants such as Build.com and Home Depot.
 It does not operate its own ecommerce site, and O’Neall does not want to be a third-party seller on Amazon, as it doesn’t want to be viewed as competition with its wholesale partners.

-How merchants can move forward
+How first-party suppliers can move forward without Vendor Central

 Marketplace Strategy is advising its clients that have not received a purchase order to assess their current state as a 1P seller on Amazon and consider the following: